86challenge/rules/rules.typ

   Introduction
 ]

-Welcome to 86 Challenge.
+Welcome to 86~Challenge.
 Drivers of all skill levels are welcome and there is no charge to participate.

-See #website for more information, including schedule, historical results, and forms for registering for GT Radial's Championship Cash Prize and tire contingency program.
+See #website for more information, including schedule, historical results, and forms for registering for GT~Radial's Championship Cash Prize and tire contingency program.

-Questions, corrections, and clarifications can be raised on our #facebook or #discord.
+Questions, corrections, and clarifications can be raised on our #discord or #facebook.

 #spacer